Teaching the Mortgage Crisis; Ten Year Old Wants Work

 The Wall Street Journal recently featured an excellent article

-taking a look at the mortgage crisis
+taking a look at the mortgage crisis and the moral dilemma that

 many families have found themselves in -- namely, those who have